HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 What if you could increase customer calls by 35% just by adding complete business hours and payment information?
 Studies show that’s exactly what happens when businesses provide comprehensive details.

 Directory verification has tightened considerably.
-Gone are the days of creating listings with just an email address.
-Modern directories require multiple forms of verification to combat fake listings and protect consumers.
+The days of creating listings with just an email address are gone.
+Modern directories require several forms of verification to fight fake listings and protect consumers.

-Business licence verification tops the list.
+Business licence verification comes first.
 Upload a clear photo or scan of your current business licence.
-Ensure all text is readable and the document shows your business name exactly as you’ve entered it.
+Make sure all text is readable and the document shows your business name exactly as you’ve entered it.
 Blurry photos or expired licences trigger immediate rejection.

 Utility bills serve as address verification.
 Most directories accept bills from the last 60 days showing your business name and address.
 Electric, gas, water, or internet bills work well.
 Phone bills sometimes work, but utility bills carry more weight.

 Tax documentation might be requested, especially for directories offering financial services or B2B features.
-A recent tax return page showing your business name and tax ID usually suffices.
-Redact sensitive financial information – directories only need to verify your business identity.
+A recent tax return page showing your business name and tax ID usually does the job.
+Redact sensitive financial information, since directories only need to verify your business identity.

-According to the Justice Department’s guide on commercial information, businesses should understand what information remains confidential during verification processes.
+According to the Justice Department’s guide on commercial information, businesses should understand what information stays confidential during verification.
 Most directories only need basic identification data, not detailed financial records.

-Domain ownership verification has become common.
+Domain ownership verification is now common.
 Directories may ask you to add a specific file to your website or create a custom meta tag.
 This proves you control the website you’re claiming.
-The process takes minutes but stumps many business owners unfamiliar with website backends.
+It takes minutes but stumps many owners who aren’t familiar with website backends.

 Document TypeAccepted FormatsTypical Requirements